Pay As You Earn (PAYE) form – starter checklist

 You will not be able to save a completed form, so please do keep a copy for your records.

-Jenny J, who was born 21 May 1994 (National Insurance number AB 12 34 56 B) started work on 5 July 2015.
-This was her first ever job and as she had been studying full-time and then travelling abroad until then, she had not been claiming any benefits or pensions.
+Jenny J, who was born 21 May 1994 (National Insurance number AB 12 34 56 C) starts work on 5 July 2017.
+This is her first ever job and as she has been studying full-time and then travelling abroad until then, she has not been claiming any benefits or pensions.
 Jenny has a Student Loan, which she has not started to pay off yet.
-She completed her higher education course before 6 April 2015.
+She completed her higher education course before 6 April 2017.

 Caroline C, who was born 31 August 1968 (National Insurance number AB 12 34 56 C) has worked part-time for several years for a large supermarket.
-On 30 June 2015 she started a second part-time job for a local coffee shop.
+On 30 June 2017 she starts a second part-time job for a local coffee shop.
 She does not have a Student Loan.